Ruben Fleischer: Career

 Fleischer directed Gangster Squad, a 2013 action thriller film, based on the special tactical group created by the LAPD to combat the Los Angeles crime family.
 He next directed Venom, a film about Marvel Comics character Eddie Brock, starring Tom Hardy; it was released on October 5, 2018.

 In 2019, he directed Zombieland: Double Tap, reuniting the four original leads.
 In February 2020, he was hired to direct Uncharted, based on the video game series of the same name.
-In September 2022, he was hired to direct Now You See Me 3.
+In September 2022, he was hired to direct Now You See Me: Now You Don't.